-updated 10/13/11
+updated 12/10/15

 Chemung County Landfill

 Until 2005 the Chemung County Landfill was a county landfill.
-The county generates 60,000 to 80,000 tons of solid waste for disposal per year, and all of that went to the landfill, very little came to the landfill from anywhere else.
-In 2005 the county leased its integrated waste management operations --the landfill, a recycling facility, transfer stations and several other facilities-- to a subsidiary of Casella Waste Systems of Vermont, New England Waste Systems of New York (NEWSNY).
-In late 2009 NEWSNY began disposing drill cuttings from Marcellus Shale drilling sites in Pennsylvania.
-In early 2010 NEWSNY applied for a modification of the landfill's permit to increase waste volume 50 percent, and began diverting county waste to other landfills in order to devote the space to drill cuttings.
+The County generates 60,000 to 80,000 tons of solid waste for disposal per year.
+All of that went to the landfill, very little came to the landfill from anywhere else.
+In 2005 the County leased its integrated waste management operations --the landfill, a recycling facility, transfer stations and several other facilities-- to a subsidiary of Casella Waste Systems of Vermont, New England Waste Systems of New York (NEWSNY).

 Marcellus shale drilling wastes